bio

 Fauth is the recipient of a Treehouse Climate Action Prize from the Academy of American poets, the Lois Cranston Memorial Poem Prize, and a Fulbright Fellowship.
 Her work has been supported by residencies at Art Omi, The Hemlock House, and The Oak Spring Garden Foundation.
 A first-gen college student, she earned a Master’s degree in English from Georgetown University, where she was a Poetry Fellow at the Lannan Center for Poetics and Social Practice.

 From 2020-2023, Fauth ran the award-winning erasure poetry experiment, The UNPRECEDENTED Project.
-It involved sending hundreds of torn book pages from The Decameron to anonymous strangers in the mail during the pandemic.
-Each participant redacted the original text and returned their page as an erasure poem.
-Plotted on a digital map, the poems span fourteen countries, and can be “contact traced” back to a network of feelings distinct to this period of modernity.
-UNPRECEDENTED has been shared at Brown University, Johns Hopkins University, UNC-Chapel Hill, and other institutions, where Fauth has lectured on erasure poetry as a mode of saying the unsayable.
+It involved sending hundreds of torn book pages from The Decameron to anonymous strangers through the mail.
+As a digital humanities project, the UNPRECEDENTED erasure poetry collection has been presented at Brown University, Johns Hopkins University, Georgetown University, UNC-Chapel Hill, and other institutions.

 She lives between New York City and Asheville, North Carolina.